2BitWizard/GB_Mini_Camera/README.md

 - I've used old new stock of Panasonic MA784 Schottky diode because I have some.

 ![](/Showcase_4.png)
-Short version with the the Camera+ mini shell.
+Short version with the the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a).
 That's so beautiful.
+.

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork with relevant informations excavated from that fucking information black hole which is Discord.